yc6x/phpmyadmin/README.md

 ## A tiny phpMyAdmin standalone image

-The compressed image size is 12 MB.
+The compressed image size is 13 MB.
-Once pulled, it will take 36 MB of disk space.
+Once pulled, it will take 42 MB of disk space.

-It is 15 times smaller than the [Docker Official phpmyadmin images](https://hub.docker.com/_/phpmyadmin) (standalone: including Apache web server).
+It is more than 10 times smaller than the [Docker Official phpmyadmin images](https://hub.docker.com/_/phpmyadmin) (standalone: including Apache web server).

 ### Why is it so small?